2022 Chilean constitutional referendum: Aftermath

 Boric announced a new process for drafting a new constitution, with Al Jazeera writing, "Most Chileans and their politicians have agreed the constitution that dates from the dictatorship must change."
 Boric called on the heads of all political parties for a meeting on Monday, 5 September 2022, to chart a path forward.
 As a result of the rejection, the incumbent 1980 Constitution will remain in force, with The Guardian writing that "Chile's future looks decidedly uncertain," and that, "Boric has expressed a willingness to repeat the constitutional process, but the basis for reform is still very much up for debate."
 Colombian president Gustavo Petro lamented the win of the rejection vote, considering that Chile had decided to "revive Augusto Pinochet".

-The Economist considered that "common sense" had led Chileans to reject the proposed constitution, it also called the result a "blow" for the government of Gabriel Boric.
+The Economist considered that "common sense" had led Chileans to reject the proposed constitution and called the result a "blow" for the recently elected government of Gabriel Boric.

 In the aftermath of the plebiscite the internal division that the Christian Democratic Party's official support for the "Approve" option had created resurfaced, with various calls for a renewed leadership, and some calling for the expulsion of members who had supported the "Reject" option.

 A Constitutional Council election was held on 7 May 2023, with right-wing parties gaining a majority.
 Its proposed new constitution was subsequently also rejected in another constitutional referendum held on 17 December 2023.